 Creating a brand involves designing and curating the moments and experiences people have when they interact with your business.
 It’s about every touchpoint.
 That’s why it’s always a good idea to take an honest hard look at your brand; how it’s perceived in comparison to your competitors and how it really makes people feel.

 If interacting with your business leaves your customers feeling happy, then you are building serious brand equity and customer loyalty.
-Should your customers feel bored, confused, or even frustrated when dealing with your brand then you can be sure this end up affecting your bottom line.
+Should your customers feel bored, confused, or even frustrated when dealing with your brand then you can be sure this will end up affecting your bottom line.

 A brand’s identity is the collection of tools and elements that a company uses to portray a specific image or personality.
 This could be the logo, the packaging, social media, tone of voice and everything in between.